0xPolygon/edge-contracts/docs/common/Merkle.md

 # Merkle

-*Polygon Technology (similar to ENS, but written from scratch)*
+*QEDK*

 > Merkle

-library for checking membership in a merkle tree
+Gas optimized verification of proof of inclusion for a leaf in an ordered Merkle tree